CarterCobb/Audition-Me/README.md

 Built by Carter J. Cobb

-## ⚠️ This Project is under developmet
+## ⚠️ This project is under developmet

 Current code will break and is not recommended to be run.